emadak47/Battleship/README.md

 # Game Manual:

 * Before running the program, each player should edit the inputfile (inputfile1 for player 1, inputfile2 for player 2).
-For example, both inputfile must have data in the following foramt:   ShipSize  ShipName  X   Y   Direction The parameters of each data type are as follows:
+For example, both inputfile must have data in the following foramt:

-* ShipSize and ShipName:    one of size 1 , Cruiser one of size 2 , Destroyer
+                                          ShipSize  ShipName  X   Y   Direction

-                            one of size 3 , Submarine
+The parameters of each data type are as follows:

-                            one of size 4 , Battleship
+* ShipSize and ShipName: ((1, Crusier),(2, Destroyer), (3, Submarine), (4, Battleship), (5, Carrier))

-                            one of size 5 , Carrier
+Note: A player cannot have two or more sets of the same combination, i.e. you cannot have two (2, Destroyer).

-                            (These combinations must not change).
+Note: The order doesn't matter but each set should be positioned in a new line.

 * Initial X & Y coordinates:

 1- The initial position of each ship.